Shaun-Finnegan/Shaun-Finnegam-Milestone-project-2/README.md

 * Safari

 Overall I was pleased to see that the sites performancer and behaviour was consistent througfhout all four browsers.

+## Compatability Testing
+Once deployed the site was tested on numerous devices to ensure that performance and behaviour were consistent.
+The devices used are as follows:
+* Asus VivoBook Laptop
+* IPad Air 3
+* Samsung Galaxy s8
+* Oppo a72
+* various templates within Chrome Dev Tools

+Performance and behaviour of the application whilst being tested on these devices was consistent and the application behaved as intended on each device.

+## Responsive Testing
+As well as the application been tested on all the devices mentioned above, the application was also tested using the responsive screen view in chrome dev tools.
+This additional testing really helped to pick out any responsiveness issues that had previously been overlooked.
+However the application was very responsive and behaved the way the dveloper intended on all screen sizes.